rachelesmee/website/foss4gukonline2020/programme.md

-The programme below is divided into five themes, running in three simultaneous streams.
+The programme below is divided into five themes, running in three paralllel streams.
 If you have registered, you will be sent links for all streams, and you can jump in an out as you wish.

 The themes are as follows: